sabihdordab/simple-toolbox/README.md

 views.py :
-to writing notes can use **Markdown** , also we can edit and delete notes.. , in main page of notepad i used Paginator and .. index.js : functions to check that the content is not empty and something like that...
+to writing notes can use **Markdown** , also we can edit and delete notes.. , in main page of notepad i used Paginator and .. index.js : functions to check that the content is not empty and other simillar functions.
 ### Date Tools App:
 views.py :
 we have two functions :